MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

     ![Select Share from More commands](./media/create-team-flows/addowner1.png "Select Share from More commands")

-1. Enter the name, email address, or group name for the person or group that you want to add as an owner.<!--I don't find the names in these screenshots on our list of our group's approved fictitious names.
-Can you verify that they're included in sample data?-->
+1. Enter the name, email address, or group name for the person or group that you want to add as an owner.

     ![Search for a user or group](./media/create-team-flows/addowner2.png "Search for a user or group")